code-yeongyu/AiShell/README.md

 - Interact with your computer using natural language
 - Automatically executes the command from the response of ChatGPT
 - Good for complex tasks like handling Git and extracting tar files
-- No need to search StackOverflow for commands, AiShell has got you covered
+- No need to search StackOverflow for commands, `AiShell` has got you covered
-- **No need to set up annoying retrieving of tokens or API keys with ChatGPT, as AiShell does it for you.
-INSTALL IT.
-EXECUTE IT.
-DONE.**
+- `AiShell` simplifies the process of setting up and retrieving tokens or API keys.
+  - With `AiShell`, you don't have to worry about the technical details.
+  - Simply install `AiShell`, execute it, and you're ready to go!

 ## Prerequisites 📚

 - Python 3.9+
 - ChatGPT Account (or OpenAI Account)

-## Installation 🔧
+## Getting Started 🚀

+To begin using `AiShell`, start by installing it with pip:

 ```sh
 pip install aishell
 ```

-## Getting Started 🚀

-Let's just start by printing "Hello World" using AiShell.
+Once you've installed `AiShell`, you can start using it right away.
+For example, to print "Hello World" using `AiShell`, enter the following command:

 ```sh
 aishell 'print Hello World'